|Common Name(s)||Scented Tops, Scented Top Grass|

 Capillipedium spicigerum may persist under competition from invasive species, may flower several times a year, can be cut for hay and establishes well in rehabilitiation.
 Other native grasses commonly occuring with Capillipedium include Dicanthium sericeum (Queensland Bluegrass), Bothriochloa decipiens (Pitted Bluegrass), Heteropogon contortus (Black Speargrass), Cymbopogon refractus (Barbed-Wire Grass), Themeda triandra (Kangaroo Grass) and Aristida spp (Three-Awn Grasses).

 Exotic grasses sometimes competing with Scented Top in grazed situations are Rhodes Grass and the weed, Eragrostis curvula (African Love Grass).
 Capillipedium will compete with the latter except with severe, long term, over-grazing.
-It is possible that Capillipedium will outcompete Rhodes grass where fertility is run down, especially if phosphorous is limited.
+Capillipedium may outcompete Rhodes grass where fertility is run down.
 In the north of its range, Bothriochloa insculpta cultivars such as Bisset and Hatch often establish and compete on similar country.